gilhrpenner/convex-files-control/LLM.md

    - Duplicate access keys are deduplicated.
    - Last access key cannot be removed from a file.

+2) Virtual paths
+   - Optional and globally unique across the component.
+   - Best practice: namespace by tenant/user in your app (e.g., `/tenant/<id>/...`).
+   - Keep normalization simple (trim only); avoid `..` and ambiguous paths in app logic.
+   - Uniqueness is enforced at write time but is not race-proof under concurrent uploads.

-2) Upload tokens
+3) Upload tokens
    - Expire after 1 hour (`PENDING_UPLOAD_TTL_MS`).
    - Finalize fails if token missing or expired.

-3) File expiration
+4) File expiration
    - `expiresAt` must be in the future.
    - If a file expires, download consumption schedules deletion and returns `file_expired`.

-4) R2 metadata
+5) R2 metadata
    - For R2 uploads, metadata is not available from Convex system tables.
    - The HTTP route computes metadata by hashing the file.
    - `computeR2Metadata` downloads the entire object, which is expensive for large files.

-5) Transfer size
+6) Transfer size
    - Transfers buffer the entire file in memory.

-6) Shareable links vs. access keys
+7) Shareable links vs. access keys
    - If `shareableLink` is true, the component does not require access keys.
    - The HTTP route can override this with `requireAccessKey: true`.

-7) Password handling
+8) Password handling
    - Passwords are hashed; only verification is supported.
    - Avoid passing passwords in query params; prefer headers.